phillipj/node-plex-api/Readme.md

 ```

 ## HTTP API Documentation
-For more information about the API capabilities, see the [HTTP/API Control description](https://oldwiki.plexapp.com/index.php?title=HTTP_API/Control) at plexapp.com
+For more information about the API capabilities, see the [unofficial Plex API documentation](https://code.google.com/p/plex-api/w/list).

 ## Running tests
 ```shell